-Woman Killed, Man Seriously Injured In Margate Dog Attack
+Woman Killed, Son Seriously Injured In Margate Dog Attack

-MIAMI (CBSMiami) – A Margate woman is dead and a man had to be transported to a local hospital with serious injuries after their dog attacked them inside their home on Friday night.
+MIAMI (CBSMiami) – A Margate woman is dead and her son had to be transported to a local hospital with serious injuries after their dog attacked them inside their home on Friday night.

 Margate police said the attack happened at around 9:30 p.m. in the 6100 block of SW 1st Street.

-The woman who died at the house as a result of her injuries was identified as Carolyn Varanese, 84.
-Joseph Varanese, 57, was transported to Northwest Medical Center where he remains with serious injuries.
+The woman was identified as Carolyn Varanese, 84.
+Her son, Joseph Varanese, 57, was transported to Northwest Medical Center where he remains with serious injuries.

+Rahem Menendez, who lives next door, said he heard the commotion, but didn’t hear the dog barking inside.

+It was just moments later when the Margate Fire Rescue and police arrived.

 Police said the dog was turned over the custody of Broward County Animal Control.

-Police continue to investigate the cause of the attack.
+Authorities continue to investigate the cause of the attack.

 You must log in to post a comment.